-So anyway, I had no choice but to accept it.
-I only prayed that everything will be fine and that my fears would be unfounded.
-This is already my second C-Section–a scheduled one–so I wasn’t so stressed, even though I chose to have baby delivered a week before our target date of August 19.
+So anyway, I had no choice but to accept the rooming-in setup.
+I only prayed that everything will be fine with the baby and me .. and that my fears would be unfounded.
+This is already my second C-Section–a scheduled one–so I wasn’t so stressed with labor, as I chose to have baby delivered a week before our expected date of August 19.

 There are wards where two patients and their babies can room-in and there are private rooms where there is only one patient and the baby.
-I chose the private room because for the P3,000 difference, I valued the privacy and the safety of the baby because she was going to stay with me.
+I chose the private room because for the P3,000 difference, I valued my privacy as well as the safety of the baby because she was going to stay with me.

-There is a set of nurses assigned to a number of mothers and another set handling the babies.
+So as a new practice at the Riverside Medical Center Mother-Baby Friendly Complex, there is a set of nurses assigned to a number of mothers and another set handling the babies.
 All of them are trained and adept at handling maternal cases.
 And all of them, except one, are helpful and friendly.
 They have to be extra helpful because only one watcher is allowed per patient and so extra help is really needed.
-And it helped that they were smiling because it did alleviate my mood, even though I was in pain.
+And it helped that they were smiling when they came into my room because that did alleviate my mood, even though I was in pain.

 After that, I let my baby latch and then I used my new breast pump.
-True enough, I was able to produce about 5ml of milk on the first try.
+True enough, I was able to produce about 5ml of breast milk on the first try.
 It was not much but my heart really jumped in elation upon seeing white droplets come out of my nipples.
 I had hope!
 Then I just continued it.
-Despite the pain, I was really very happy to be able to produce a little milk and I was armed with hope that maybe, with this baby, I can fully breastfeed her–something that I was not able to do with my eldest despite my strong desire to do so. 🙁 At that time, there were not resources such as these.

 I still had difficulty positioning baby with my right breast and it was my OB-Gyne who helped me correct the situation.